colbybanbury/astrobee_CISC489/README.md

 #### Abstract

-  - Adapting NASA Astrobee Robot Software for object detection and collision avoidance
+  - Initial Goal: Adapting NASA Astrobee Robot Software for object detection and collision avoidance
-  -
+  - Final Goal: Using a genetic algorith to determine position using the camera suite alone

   #### Introduction
 * NASA intends to send these Astrobee Robots to the ISS for research assistance